 Two of the most obvious management functions are the combination of objective setting and the subsequent monitoring of the resulting performance and objectives achieved.
 It is surprising then that managers in firms so seldom engage with performance review or appraisal unless driven by their HR department.
 If that’s the case, this pretty well limits appraisal to larger firms.
-What then does the SME principal do?
-What sort of appraisal system can the principal successfully implement?
+What then does the SME manager do?
+What sort of appraisal system can the manager successfully implement?

 This brief blog reviews the methods and benefits of staff appraisal and makes a recommendation for getting started.